 Golf carts are well known for their use on golf courses; however, in communities such as The Villages in Florida, they are a popular method of transportation.
-It is estimated that 43,000 golf carts are owned among residents of The Villages.
-You can find them everywhere – from golf courses to driveways, on the roads and in parking lots at such places as Wal-Mart and Publix.
+It is estimated that more than 50,000 golf carts are owned among residents of The Villages.
+You can find them everywhere – from golf courses to driveways, on the roads, and in parking lots at such places as Wal-Mart and Publix.
 With the prevalence of golf carts within The Villages, golf cart accidents can be common.

 Within The Villages, many residents own golf carts in addition to their cars.
 These travel at approximately 20 miles per hour on a battery pack that lasts for roughly 40 miles before it needs to be recharged.
 Most people are satisfied with having a convenient mode of transportation that is less expensive and easier to maintain than a car.
 Others make a hobby of their golf carts; the Streetrod Club is known for modifying their golf carts to resemble other vehicles (for example, a classic roadster, vintage truck, or even a Hummer).
 It is also possible to “hack” a golf cart to make it travel at a higher rate of speed (sometimes up to 40 miles an hour), which saves time running errands, visiting friends, or just taking a joy ride.